 Each year, millions of people fail to make their annual dentist visit.
 The reasons to avoid the dentist range from lack of insurance to a busy schedule or an overall fear of the dentist.
 Home dental care does not compare to professional dental care, and it is best not to avoid this visit for an extended period.
 While your electric toothbrush might feel like it is getting the job done, several warning signs indicate you need to book an appointment today.

 A toothache can range from a mild nuisance to excruciating pain.
+While some toothaches easily go away by taking pain relievers, others can be more challenging to treat.
+The latter is especially true if the toothache is a mere symptom of more severe dental conditions, such as gum diseases and tooth decay.
 If the pain is constant, it is a sign you should see a dentist soon.
 Inflammation, cavities, infection, and many other reasons can cause toothaches.

 Constant pain might not go away on its own, and you certainly do not want to reach the excruciating pain threshold before visiting the dentist.
 Dental appointments should be preventative, so you can catch issues before they get worse.
 A preventative visit can catch an issue and save you from needing surgery or other costly procedures.